vniehues/homebridge-saphi-tv/README.md

 - Ambilight brightness
 - Ambilight modes
 - Ambilight+Hue modes
+- Look into volume control with a slider
+- arrangements within the home app

 Some whishful thinking:
 - Auto detect the TV in your local network